 Starting at the Balboa Blvd. parking lot near the LA River, The Sepulveda Basin River Loop covers nine miles within the 2,000-acre Sepulveda Basin Recreation Area.
 You’ll ride along another dirt-bottom portion of the LA River and experience verdant tree life.
 Continue on and you’ll see Lake Balboa and the adjoining Woodley Avenue Park, where Japanese gardens, cricket fields, a wildlife preserve, and a field for radio-controlled aircraft entertain those not on two wheels.

 Touted as the longest dead-end road in Los Angeles, this five-mile (one-way) curvy sliver of asphalt borders the Santa Monica Mountains in Brentwood.
 Begin where Sunset Boulevard hits Mandeville Canyon and take the road all the way to its end for a total of 1,000 feet in elevation gain.
 The best part?
 You’ll be sharing the road with few vehicles, only those heading to their (very nice) homes or those heading on up to Westridge Trail for a run, hike, or mountain ride.

 In LA’s westside, San Vicente Blvd. gives bikers a dedicated lane to cruise on from Ocean Ave. to Wilshire.
 It’s a four-mile stretch that provides bikers with a lively mix of homes, shops, and restaurants to gaze upon from one of the oldest (and widest) streets in the city.
-Fitt Tip: This route is popular with large cycling groups on weekends — watch out for speed demons.
+This route is super popular and often sees large cycling groups on weekends, so watch out for speed demons.